MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/other-security-features.md

 ## Renamed local built-in users

-We renamed your local built-in users for the `RID 500 local administrator` and `RID 501 guest` accounts.
+We renamed the local built-in users for the `RID 500 local administrator` and `RID 501 guest` accounts.
 The new names and status of those accounts are as follows:

 |Name |Enabled |Description |
 |-----|-----|-----|